chuckbjones/todo.txt-cli-addons/README.md

 Similar to https://github.com/paulroub/todo.txt-recurring-tasks, but allows for Weekly, Monthly, Bimonthly, Quarterly, and Yearly recurrences.

+### Dependencies ###
+Requires a ruby interpreter.
+I've only tested it on 1.9.3.
+Let me know if it works on any other versions.

+Also requires the [todo-txt gem](https://github.com/samwho/todo-txt-gem) by @samwho.

 ### Usage ###
 Create a recur.txt file in your TODO_DIR and adds tasks in the following format.
 Then call `todo.sh recur` in a cron job every morning.